dilantha111/crypto-swap-demo/README.md

   - Pre commit hook with husky to ensure proper testing and linting is done before committing
   - Test Coverage: To understand the level of confidence.
   - Unit testing has included for services and
+- Typings
+  - TypeScript has been used to encourage typings for more clarity and maintainability in the code.

 ## Available Scripts